an-karn/Beergame-using-Python-Django/README.md

                                  p.save();

 To check the above added details, please refer to the test using "player.objects.all()" which returns the number of objects found in the set.
 All migrations are saved in the "0001.inital file" that can be found in the "player/migrations".
+All the above mentioned commands were used in the SE Django folder.